4PPL8/tikdown/README.md

    - Start Command: `npm start`

 ## Environment Variables

-Create a `.env` file in the backend directory with the following variables:
+Create a .env file in the backend directory using the provided .env.example template:

 ```
+# Backend server port
 PORT=5000

+# Frontend URL for CORS configuration
 FRONTEND_URL=http://localhost:3000

+# Set to 'production' in production environment
+NODE_ENV=development
 ```

+When deploying to a hosting service, make sure to set these environment variables in your hosting platform's dashboard.

 ## License